Soft/weechat-share-file/README.md

 ## Additional Configuration

-Weechat-share-file supports a bunch of customization options.
+weechat-share-file supports a bunch of customization options.
 Available options can be viewed with `/set plugins.var.python.share_file.*`.

 ## License